twitter/the-algorithm/src/java/com/twitter/search/core/earlybird/README.md

 # Search Index (Earlybird) core classes

-> **TL;DR** Earlybird (Search Index) find tweets from people you follow, rank them, and serve tweets to Home.
+> **TL;DR** Earlybird (Search Index) find Tweets from people you follow, rank them, and serve Tweets to Home.

 ## What is Earlybird (Search Index)

 [Earlybird](http://notes.stephenholiday.com/Earlybird.pdf) is a **real-time search system** based on [Apache Lucene](https://lucene.apache.org/) to support the high volume of queries and content updates.
 The major use cases are Relevance Search (specifically, Text search) and Timeline In-network Tweet retrieval (or UserID based search).
-It is designed to enable the efficient indexing and querying of billions of tweets, and to provide low-latency search results, even with heavy query loads.
+It is designed to enable the efficient indexing and querying of billions of Tweets, and to provide low-latency search results, even with heavy query loads.

 ## Directory Structure
 The project consists of several packages and files, which can be summarized as follows: